-Imagine if you can, just over 900 years ago there was an Anasazi Great House with 81 rooms, 3 kivas and a plaza constructed to create a 2-story structure.
+Imagine if you can, just over 900 years ago there was an Anasazi Great House with 81 rooms, 3 kivas, and a plaza constructed to create a 2-story structure.
 The plaza was enclosed by a wall, and a 1-meter-wide entry portal allowed access to the plaza from the south.
 The masonry style of this complex is called McElmo (Chaco-McElmo), characterized by large sandstone blocks and some tubular slabs.
-This was a beautiful home to many people!
+This was once a truly beautiful home for many First Nations people!

 The central portion of that canyon contains the largest Chacoancomplexes.
 The most studied is Pueblo Bonito.
 Covering almost 2 acres (0.81 ha) and comprising at least 650 rooms, it is the largest great house; in parts of the complex, the structure was four stories high.

-In the image below, Fajada Butte (Banded Butte) rises 135 meters above the canyon floor of Fajada Wash, this is also part of the Anasazi culture of Chaco Canyon.
+In the image below, Fajada Butte rises 135 meters above the canyon floor of Fajada Wash, this is also part of the Anasazi culture of Chaco Canyon.
 Although there is no water source on the butte, there are ruins of small cliff dwellings in the higher regions of the butte.
-Analysis of fragments of pottery found at these ruins show that these structures were used between the 10th to 13th centuries.
+Analysis of fragments of pottery found at these ruins determined these structures were used between the 10th to 13th centuries.

 If you enlarge this image and look closely on the bottom left side of the butte in the middle you can see the remains of a 95-meter-high, 230-meter-long ramp going up the first lower cliff.
 The sheer magnitude of this building project, done by hand and without an apparent utilitarian purpose, indicates that Fajada Butte may have had considerable ceremonial importance for the Chacoan people.